 - The financial crisis due to the coronavirus pandemic has affected the mortgage markets due to liquidity

 - The Non-QM lending market is a huge sector outside the Qualified Mortgage industry

-- Countless established non-QM lenders have closed its doors last week due to the market chaos and liquidity issues mortgage lenders will be facing
+- Countless established non-QM lenders have closed their doors last week due to the market chaos and liquidity issues mortgage lenders will be facing

 - Many face potential bankruptcy while others suspended their operations for two to four weeks

-As of today, the only non-QM lender that is originating, processing, and underwriting non-QM mortgages is Sprout Mortgage.
+As of today, the only non-QM lender that is originating, processing, and underwriting non-QM mortgages are Sprout Mortgage.
 However, Sprout is not funding any loans until further notice.